Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-core-concepts.md

 ### sync()

 Calling the **sync()** method on the request context synchronizes the state between proxy objects and objects in the Excel document.
-The **sync()** method runs any commands that have been queued on the request context and retrieves values for any properties that should be loaded on the proxy objects.
+The **sync()** method runs any commands that are queued on the request context and retrieves values for any properties that should be loaded on the proxy objects.
 The **sync()** method executes asynchronously and returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), which is resolved when the **sync()** method completes.

 >**Note**: In the Excel JavaScript API, **sync()** is the only asynchronous operation.
 To optimize performance, you should queue up as many changes as possible before calling **sync()** and minimize the number of times you call **sync()**.